 - Plug the power cord into the projector and into a wall socket.
-Turn on the wall socket switch (where fitted).
-Check that the POWER indicator light on the projector flashes blue after power has been applied. - Remove the lens cap.
-If it is closed, it could become deformed due to the heat produced by the projection lamp.
+Turn on the wall socket switch (where fitted). - Press () POWER on the projector or remote control to start the projector.
+The POWER indicator light stays blue when the projector is on.

-- Press POWER on the projector or remote control to start the projector.
-The POWER indicator light stays blue when the projector is on. - (If necessary) Rotate the focus ring to adjust the image clearness.
+(If necessary) Rotate the focus ring to adjust the image clearness.

-- If the projector is still hot from previous activity, it will run the cooling fan for approximately 90 seconds before energizing the lamp. - To maintain the lamp life, once you turn the projector on, wait at least 5 minutes before turning it off. - If the projector is activated for the first time, select your OSD language following the onscreen instructions. - 5.
-Switch all of the connected equipment on.

-- 6. The projector will start to search for input signals.
+- If the projector is still hot from previous activity, it will run the cooling fan for approximately 60 seconds before energizing the lamp. - To maintain the lamp life, once you turn the projector on, wait at least 5 minutes before turning it off. - If the projector is activated for the first time, select your OSD language following the on-screen instructions. - 4.
+Switch all of the connected equipment on. - 5.
+The projector will start to search for input signals.
 The current input signal being scanned appears in the upper left corner of the screen.
-If the projector doesn't detect a valid signal, the message 'No Signal' will continue to be displayed until an input signal is found. - You can also press SOURCE on the projector or remote control to select your desired input signal.
-See "Switching input signal" on page 27 for details. - If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
+If the projector doesn't detect a valid signal, the message 'No Signal' will continue to be displayed until an input signal is found.

+You can also press SOURCE on the projector or remote control to select your desired input signal.
+See "Switching input signal" on page 25 for details.

+If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
 Please change to an input signal which is compatible with the projector's resolution or set the input signal to a lower setting.
-See "Timing chart" on page 66 for details.
+See "Timing chart" on page 61 for details.